deic-dk/pod_manifests/nextcloud_dev.md

 Applying this manifest will start **A pod running Nextcloud-30.0.2 on top of Caddy, on Ubuntu 24.04**.

 This pod is for development only.
-A first deployment will take 30+ minutes.
+A first deployment can take 30+ minutes.

 For a quicker deployment, use the image `nextcloud`.